Safo-Prince/loan-prediction/README.md

 This repository contains code for a machine learning project focused on loan prediction.
-The goal of the project is to build a model that can predict whether a loan application will be approved or not.
+The goal of the project is to build a model that can predict whether a loan application will be approved or not based on some inputs

 ## Prerequisites